With the uptick in discussions surrounding the mpox (monkeypox) virus, there’s ongoing concern about the health and safety of the LGBTQ+ community.

 @thatgaydoctor, a physician and LGBTQ+ advocate, was recently diagnosed with mpox.
 In an effort to combat the misinformation connected with the virus, he shared his insight on social media to help further social understanding and acceptance of the disease.

 “A couple of days ago, I woke up with some swollen lymph nodes and then throughout the day started becoming increasingly fatigued, got some chills and then started to break out into some weird spots,” he shared.

-Though similar to smallpox symptoms, those of monkeypox are typically milder.
+Though similar to smallpox symptoms, those of mpox are typically milder.
 “I was sent home [from the ER] because treatment is mostly supportive care unless you’re immunocompromised,” the doctor said.

 There’s no cure or official medication for the virus itself, but instead there are different methods of treating the symptoms while the virus takes its course, including pain medication and wound care for the lesions.

-We can look to both previous and recent history to understand the concerns surrounding monkeypox and the potential for increased stigma and shame around Queer sex.
+We can look to both previous and recent history to understand the concerns surrounding mpox and the potential for increased stigma and shame around Queer sex.

 One of the prevailing fears is that this virus will embolden folks outside of the community to amp up their discrimination.

 In the 1980s and 1990s, the HIV/AIDS crisis – which disproportionately impacted folks who identified as gay and bisexual men – generated vast amounts of stigma towards the LGBTQ community.

 Despite the rampant numbers of affected individuals, Ronald Reagan initially refused to discuss it.